ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.1.1-release-note.md

 To view bug fixes, see the [GitHub milestone for Swan Lake 2201.1.1]().

-### Developer Tools Updates
+### Developer tools updates

-#### New Features
+#### New features

 ##### Language Server

 - Implemented document sync event subscriber for extensions
 - Added code action support for records; to generate record types and to extract anonymous records into record types
-- Introduced new code actions to generate getters and setters for class level variables
+- Introduced new code actions to generate getters and setters for class-level variables
-- Added a new code action to make annotation declaration with 'source' attach point(s) constant
+- Added a new code action to make annotation declarations with the 'source' attach point(s) constant

 #### Improvements